ul-fmf/mathematics-in-ljubljana/venue.md

 ### From organized housing to the Faculty of Mathematics and Physics

 Bus No. 1 stops at "Jadranska", which is right next to the faculty.
 There are several buses close to Dijaški dom Ivana Cankarja that connect to bus no. 1 (nos.
-2, 5, 13 and 20), or you can walk to the bus stop "Ajdovščina" (1.3 km).
+2, 5, 13 and 20), or you can walk to the bus stop "Konzorcij" (1.3 km).

 Directions in Google Maps: [https://maps.app.goo.gl/LESN9FKcXtuXY9tWA](https://maps.app.goo.gl/LESN9FKcXtuXY9tWA?g_st=aw)